Basheer3410/Auto-Dataset-Fuel-Efficiency-Analysis/README.md

 # Auto-Dataset-Fuel-Efficiency-Analysis
-1. This exercise involves the Auto data set studied in the lab.
-Make sure that the missing values have been removed from the data.
- (a) Which of the predictors are quantitative, and which are qualitative?
-(b) What is the range of each quantitative predictor?
-You can answer this using the range() function.
-(c) What is the mean and standard deviation of each quantitative predictor?
-(d)	 Now remove the 10th through 85th observations.
-What is the range, mean, and standard deviation of each predictor in the subset of the data that remains?
-(e)	Using the full data set, investigate the predictors graphically, using scatterplots or other tools of your choice.
-Create some plots highlighting the relationships among the predictors.
-Comment on your findings.
-(f) Suppose that we wish to predict gas mileage (mpg) on the basis of the other variables.
-Do your plots suggest that any of the other variables might be useful in predicting mpg?
-Justify your answer
+This project involves performing **exploratory data analysis on the Auto dataset** after removing missing values.
+The task includes identifying **quantitative and qualitative predictors**, calculating the **range, mean, and standard deviation** of quantitative variables, and re-evaluating these statistics after removing observations from the **10th to 85th rows**.
+The analysis also uses **graphical methods such as scatterplots** to study relationships among predictors and assess whether any variables appear useful in **predicting gas mileage (mpg)** based on observed trends and patterns.

 # Description
-This exercise uses the Auto dataset to perform exploratory data analysis after removing missing values.
+This project  uses the Auto dataset to perform exploratory data analysis after removing missing values.
 It identifies quantitative and qualitative predictors, computes range, mean, and standard deviation, analyzes changes after removing selected observations, and uses visualizations to study relationships among variables.
 The analysis also evaluates which predictors may be useful in predicting gas mileage (mpg)